 Courtesy and Respect: I am your instructor, and though I may joke around with you please don't lose sight of the fact that I am still your instructor.
-So please do not address me with "hey," "yo," etc. This pertains to emails as well.
-Emails must also abide by Standard Written English.
+So please do not address me with "hey," "yo," etc. Emails must also abide by Standard Written English.
 Standard Written English, courtesy and respect is expected in all manners of correspondence, and I will do the same.
 THANKS!!